-The desert may be one of the last places on Earth you'd expect to find a beauty pageant.
-But on Christmas Day, while you were busy testing the limits of your digestive system, VICE's Charlet Duboc was traipsing through sand dunes in Abu Dhabi's remote Western Region, all in the name of beauty.
+The desert may be one of the last places on earth you'd expect to find a beauty pageant.
+But on Christmas Day, while you were busy testing the limits of your digestive system, VICE's Charlet Duboc was negotiating sand dunes in Abu Dhabi's remote Western Region, all in the name of beauty.

-While the super-car or the SUV has replaced the camel as the most popular means of transportation in the modern Emirates, the animal retains an important place in the nation's heart.
-"Beautiful camel" may strike you as something of an oxymoron.
-But many a bedouin or sheikh will think nothing of dropping up to $3 million dollars on a so-called prized beauty, in the hope that she'll bring home the coveted Bayraq—the fairest camel in the land.
-In this episode of The VICE Guide to Travel, Charlet finds herself the only woman in the desert, looking for the elusive beauty in the beast.
+While the supercar or SUV has replaced the camel as the most popular means of transportation in the modern Emirates, the animal retains an important place in the nation's heart.
+"Beautiful camel" may strike you as somewhat of an oxymoron.
+But many a bedouin or sheikh will think nothing of dropping up to $3 million dollars on a so-called prized beauty, in the hope that she'll bring home the coveted 'Bayraq', aka the accolade of being the fairest camel in the land.
+For this episode of The VICE Guide to Travel Charlet finds herself the only woman in the desert, looking for the elusive beauty in the beast.